 It is the intent of these guidelines to ensure that not only are the architectural designs consistent with community standards but that each new home compliments and enhances those homes that already exist.
 An important aspect of the MacDonald Highlands philosophy is the goal of having the home fit within the existing terrain and not reconfigured the terrain to fit within the home.
 Careful consideration of the surrounding site conditions should be designed as an integral element of the lot's development.
-Therefore, the Design Review Committee may require Lot Owners to provide the Design Review Committee with lot cross-.
+Therefore, the Design Review Committee will require all Lot Owners to provide the Design Review Committee with lot cross-sections as shown in Exhibit "V".
 In addition to presenting the proposed elevations of the home, the cross-section must depict the proposed contours carried out to the lot lines.

-Furthermore, if adjacent lots have existing homes, the Lot Owner may be asked to show the existing homes and its elevation in relation to his/her proposed design.
+Furthermore, if adjacent lots have existing homes, the Lot Owner is to show the existing homes and its elevation in relation to his/her proposed design.
 Elevation data from adjacent lots will be made available to the Lot Owner by the Design Review Committee upon request.
-Required cross-sections are to be included in the Schematic Plan Review Submittal.
+Cross-sections are to be included in the Schematic Plan Review Submittal.